daxlib/lib-quickstart-template/README.md

 - If you make further changes, re-run the workflow to update the branch and the Pull Request automatically

 > [!TIP]
 > You can iterate on your changes as many times as needed before the pull request is merged.
-Just keep the version number constant, and each workflow run will update the same pull request.
+Just keep the same library version in `manifest.daxlib`, and each workflow run will update the same pull request.
 ## 📚 Resources

 - [DAX Lib documentation](https://docs.daxlib.org/)